farzinh/bookLibraryDatabase/README.md

 # LibraryDatabase
-a simple program for managing your books
+A simple program for managing your books

 # Usage and help:
 **`python bookdb.py`**